Table of Contents

 In the following sections, we will explore the specific work rights available for dependents in key countries, including the USA, UK, Canada, Australia, and Germany.

-Work Rights for Dependents in the USA
+Work Rights For Dependents In The USA

 The United States offers several types of visas that allow dependents to join primary visa holders.
 The most common types of dependent visas include: